dsanz/liferaty-docker-images-support-demo/tutorials/use_cases/00_basic_container_operation/00_run_start_liferay_container.rst

     docker run --name liferay-dxp -it -p 8080:8080 liferay/dxp:7.2.10-dxp-4

 This creates and runs a container named ``liferay-dxp`` with the latest available release.
-We'll talk about what ``latest`` mean later on.
+We'll talk `About latest image`_ later on.

 Let's inquire the docker engine the list of running containers.
 You should know that there are 2 equivalent commands for this purpose: ``docker ps`` and ``docker container ls``.